lucy3/summer2024-social-nlp/README.md

 ### INFO 290: Special Topics in Information

-This class was originally scheduled for Summer 2024, but canceled.
+This class was originally scheduled for Summer 2024, but was canceled due to adminstrative conflicts.
 Still, Lucy is leaving up this website in case the resources / readings are still useful for students (and anyone!) to self-study.

 {% for module in site.modules %}
 {{ module }}